polkadot-fellows/RFCs/text/0031-corejam.md

 ### Join-Accumulate

-Join-Accumulate is a second major stage of computation and is independent from Collect-Refine.
-Unlike with the computation in Collect-Refine which happens contemporaneously within one of many isolated cores, the computation of Join-Accumulate is both entirely synchronous with all other computation of its stage and operates within (and has access to) the same shared state-machine.
+Join-Accumulate is the second major stage of computation and is independent from Collect-Refine.
+Unlike with the computation in Collect-Refine which happens contemporaneously within one of many isolated cores, the consensus computation of Join-Accumulate is both entirely synchronous with all other computation of its stage and operates within (and has access to) the same shared state-machine.

-Being *on-chain* (rather than *in-core* as with Collect-Refine), information and computation done in the Join-Accumulate stage is carried out (initially) by the block-author and the resultant block evaluated by all validators and full-nodes.
+Being *on-chain* (rather than *in-core* as with Collect-Refine), information and computation done in the Join-Accumulate stage is carried out (initially) by the Block Author and the resultant block evaluated by all Validators and full-nodes.
 Because of this, and unlike in-core computation, it has full access to the Relay-chain's state.

 The Join-Accumulate stage may be seen as a synchronized counterpart to the parallelised Collect-Refine stage.
 It may be used to integrate the work done from the context of an isolated VM into a self-consistent singleton world model.
 In concrete terms this means ensuring that the independent work components, which cannot have been aware of each other during the Collect-Refine stage, do not conflict in some way.
 Less dramatically, this stage may be used to enforce ordering or provide a synchronisation point (e.g. for combining entropy in a sharded RNG).
 Finally, this stage may be a sensible place to manage asynchronous interactions between subcomponents of a Work Class or even different Work Classes and oversee message queue transitions.

 #### Reporting and Integration

 There are two main phases of on-chain logic before a Work Package's ramifications are irreversibly assimilated into the state of the (current fork of the) Relay-chain.
-The first is where the Work Package is *Registered* on-chain.
+The first is where the Work Package is *Reported* on-chain.
 This is proposed through an extrinsic introduced by the RcBA and implies the successful outcome of some *Initial Validation* (described next).
 This kicks-off an off-chain process of *Availability* which, if successful, culminates in a second extrinsic being introduced on-chain shortly afterwards specifying that the Availability requirements of the Work Report are met.

 Since this is an asynchronous process, there are no ordering guarantees on Work Reports' Availability requirements being fulfilled.
 There may or may not be provision for adding further delays at this point to ensure that Work Reports are processed according to strict ordering.
 See *Work Package Ordering*, later, for more discussion here.